perrymacneill/23andme-ancestry-composition/README.md

-react/redux app using data visualization with chart.js for a user's 23andme ancestry estimate
+Python backend (Flask) with React/Redux frontend.
+Allows a 23andme user to precisely configure their ancestry estimate based on 23andme's ancestry composition algorithm.